ContextLab/supereeg/docs/tutorial/simulate_objects.rst

 .. code::

-    import superEEG as se
+    import supereeg as se
     import pandas as pd
     import seaborn as sns
     import matplotlib.pyplot as plt
     import numpy as np
-    from superEEG.helpers import corr_column
+    from supereeg.helpers import corr_column

 .. parsed-literal::